-The use and legalization of marijuana has long been discussed in the United States.
+The use and legalization of marijuana have long been discussed in the United States.
 Many talks today center around the recreational use of the drug, while legislation making its way to approval has typically centered around marijuana’s medical use.

-Marijuana’s impact on PsA centers around two specific cannabinoids in the drug: tetrahydrocannabidiol (THC) and cannabidiol (CBD).
+Marijuana’s impact on PsA centers around two specific cannabinoids in the drug: tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Studies have investigated the pathways these two compounds act upon in the body, and have shown that they can be critical to controlling pain associated with inflammation-related conditions, as well as reducing chronic inflammation.

-THC has been shown to help curtail the inflammation and negative affects of atherosclerosis (a cardiovascular condition), while CBD has been proven to show a stronger role in reducing joint inflammation and inhibiting the progression of conditions that have swelling and inflammation throughout the body.
+THC has been shown to help curtail the inflammation and negative effects of atherosclerosis (a cardiovascular condition), while CBD has been proven to show a stronger role in reducing joint inflammation and inhibiting the progression of conditions that have swelling and inflammation throughout the body.

 Additionally, both compounds bind to CB1 and CB2 receptors (cannabinoid receptors) that are all over the skin and in the body, to regulate and reduce the pain that comes along with inflammation.
-CBD can take this process a step further and even reduce pain caused from sciatic nerve construction, or neuropathic pain.
+CBD can take this process a step further and even reduce pain caused by sciatic nerve construction, or neuropathic pain.

 What has contributed to so many states allowing the use of medical marijuana is the fact that not all medical marijuana products cause the typical psychoactive effects we associate with the drug.
 For example, CBD can be used topically, and therefore, avoids the bloodstream and brain altogether.
 Because of this, CBD is actually legal in many places, and may even be present in some of the products you already use or at stores you currently shop at.